 Major: Atmospheric Sciences

-The Nonlinear local Lyapunov Vectors (NLLV) were extensively developed from the Bred Vectors (BV).
+The Nonlinear Local Lyapunov Vectors (NLLV) were extensively developed from the classic Bred Vectors (BV) widely applied to the ensemble initialization in operation and research such as the NCEP global ensemble forecast system.
 The NLLVs are flow-dependent, dynamically-conditioned, and growing-type orthogonal perturbations.
-They can span a higher-dimensional subspace of local perturbations and better indicate unstable error growth in space than the BVs (Feng et al. 2018).
-These favorable properties prompted us to explore its application to ensemble initialization (Feng et al. 2014, 2016).
-The implementation in complex (e.g. WRF, ZC) models is being investigated and developed.
+Numerical experiments reveal that they can span a higher-dimensional unstable subspace of local perturbations and better indicate the spatial error growth than the BVs (Feng et al. 2018).
+These favorable properties prompted us to explore its application to the ensemble initialization (Feng et al. 2014, 2016).
+The implementation in complex (e.g., WRF, ZC) models is being investigated and developed.

 Animation of instability of 500-hPa geopotential height captured by NLLVs in a QG model

 The Global and Local Attractor Radii (GAR and LAR) are introduced to measure the geometric properties of attractors.
-The quantitative relationships between GAR and LAR are proven, and are found closely related to the chaotic error saturation behavior, providing objective criteria to measure the global and local predictability limits of atmospheric attractors (Li et al. 2018).
+The quantitative relationships between GAR and LAR are calculated, and are found closely related to the chaotic error saturation behavior.
+GAR and LAR thus can provide objective criteria to measure the global and local predictability limits of atmospheric attractors (Li et al. 2018).
 The LAR can also be applied to the estimation of control and ensemble mean forecast errors (Feng et al. 2019).

 Distribution of LAR on the x–y plane in the phase space of the Lorenz63 model

 A Statistical Analysis and Forecast Error (SAFE) estimation method was developed and extended to the application of point-wise error estimation.
-Initial evaluation in a QG model manifests that the SAFE better estimates the distribution and amplitude of analysis errors than the EnKF spread (Feng et al. 2017).
-The SAFE was also advanced to estimate the growing and decaying components in analysis errors of operational DA system, e.g. GDAS at NCEP (Feng et al. 2019).
-It provides an objective assessment of the dynamical and physical balance of analysis variables, and also has potential application to the tuning of initial amplitude of ensemble perturbations and static background error variance.
+The study is of critical importance to a reliable evaluation of the accuracy of analysis fields in data assimilation (DA) and the tuning of initial perturbation amplitude in ensemble forecasting.
+An initial evaluation in a moderately complex QG model manifests that the SAFE better estimates the distribution and amplitude of analysis error variance than the EnKF (Feng et al. 2017).
+The SAFE was further applied to estimating the analysis error variance of the NCEP operational DA system, providing a valuable reference for the DA system evaluation and advancement (Feng et al. 2019).

 Estimated total (black), growing (red circle) and decaying (blue) analysis error variances of the GFS at NCEP by SAFE-II, and the 6-hr perceived error variance (green) and the estimated analysis error variance (red cross) by SAFE-I, respectively.

-The ensemble variational hybrid DA method aims to improve the estimation of background error covariance by introducing the ensemble-based information, and solves the optimal system state in a variational framework.
+The ensemble-variational hybrid DA method aims to improve the estimation of background error covariance by using the ensemble-based information, and solves the optimal system state in a variational framework.
 In a Hurricane WRF analysis/prediction system based on the hybrid DA method, we carried out a series of studies.
-Feng and Wang (2019a) found that the novel upper-level dropsonde data from the TCI field campaign dominate the hurricane upper-level dynamic and thermodynamic analyses, and has important impact on the intensity and structure forecasts.
-Feng and Wang (2019b) demonstrated that the first guess and background ensemble with a higher model resolution in DA both improve the TC initial intensity by different mechanisms.
+Feng and Wang (2019a) found that the assimilation of novel upper-level dropsonde observations from the Tropical Cyclone Intensity (TCI) field campaign plays a critical role in modulating the hurricane upper-level dynamic and thermodynamic structure in analysis, and has important impact on the intensity and structure forecasts.
+Feng and Wang (2019b) demonstrated that improving the model resolution of either the first guess or background ensemble in DA can improve the TC initial intensity and structure but through distinct mechanisms.

 Upper-level wind field (a) without and (b) with the TCI dropsonde data assimilated, and (c) the difference